 Because the other information we collect isn’t personally identifiable, we reserve the right to use and disclose that information for any purpose.

-If we match other information with either personal information or PHI (such as your name and zip code or your name and a medical condition), we treat the combination as personal information or PHI, as appropriate, as long as the information is combined.
+If we match other information with either personal information or PHI (such as your name and zip code or your name and a medical condition), we treat the combination as personal information or PHI, as appropriate, as long as the information is combined, and will use that information as described above.

-We use what’s known as “cookies” to improve your experience on our site.
+We use what’s known as “cookies” to improve your experience on our Digital Tools.
 Cookies are small pieces of data we place in your computer’s browser to store your preferences.

-If you choose not to accept cookies, you may be unable to take full advantage of our website’s features.
+If you choose not to accept cookies, you may be unable to take full advantage of our Digital Tool’s features.

 This information by itself doesn’t itself identify you to EDH, though the information may be unique or consist of or contain details you consider personal.

-If you use products and services that are location-enabled (for example, Google Maps) while accessing our website, tools or services, you may be sending us your location information.
+If you use products and services that are location-enabled (for example, Google Maps) while accessing our Services, you may be sending us your location information.
 This information may reveal your actual location, such as GPS data.

 We may record your phone number when you: